GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Copyright ©1991 – 2013 by P. Wessel, W. H. F. Smith, R. Scharroo, J.
 Luis and F. Wobbe

-| The Generic Mapping Tools (*GMT*) is free software; you can
-redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.
+The Generic Mapping Tools (*GMT*) is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation.

-| The *GMT* package is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The *GMT* package is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the file in the *GMT* directory or the for more details.

-| Permission is granted to make and distribute verbatim copies of this
-manual provided that the copyright notice and these paragraphs are preserved on all copies.
+Permission is granted to make and distribute verbatim copies of this manual provided that the copyright notice and these paragraphs are preserved on all copies.
 The *GMT* package may be included in a bundled distribution of software for which a reasonable fee may be charged.

 The Generic Mapping Tools (*GMT*) does not come with any warranties, nor is it guaranteed to work on your computer.
 The user assumes full responsibility for the use of this system.
-In particular, the School of Ocean and Earth Science and Technology, the National Oceanic and Atmospheric Administration, the National Science Foundation, Paul Wessel, Walter H. F. Smith, or any other individuals involved in the design and maintenance of *GMT* are NOT responsible for any damage that may follow from correct *or* incorrect use of these programs.
+In particular, the University of Hawaii School of Ocean and Earth Science and Technology, the National Oceanic and Atmospheric Administration, Altimetrics LLC, the Universidade do Algarve, Alfred Wegener Institute, the National Science Foundation, Paul Wessel, Walter H. F. Smith, Remko Scharroo, Joaquim F.
+Luis, Florian Wobbe or any other individuals involved in the design and maintenance of *GMT* are NOT responsible for any damage that may follow from correct *or* incorrect use of these programs.

 Typographic conventions
 =======================